f0955710119/questions/README.md

 ### 4. How to use Promise to handle asynchronous operation, e.g., fb login?
 #### Why Promise?
 Ensure to get specific value in the future
-Cause almost all methods provided by FB SDK are using callback to handle process, it results in that we can not directly store value after calling those methods.
+Because almost all methods provided by FB SDK are using callback to handle resoponse, it results in that we can not directly store value after calling those methods.
 Instead, however, we can use Promise as a return value of a function, which package the process.
-With resolve() and reject() ( features of Promise to store data with certain consuming ways ), we can decide what we will get after consume Promise in different conditiona.
+With resolve() and reject() which are features of Promise to store data with certain consuming ways, we can decide what we will get after consume Promise in different condition.
 #### Consume Promise
 ##### then() & catch()
-These two methods will help us consume promises with then() for resolve value and catch() for reject one.
-It's not uncommon to return another promise when using then(), so that we can chain another .then() to resolve that promise and get the incoming value without worring about nested callback hell.
+These two methods will help us consume promises.
+While `then()` can help us to get resolve value, `catch()` gets reject one.
+It's not uncommon to return another promise when using `then()`, so that we can chain another `.then()` to resolve that promise and get the incoming value without worring about **nested callback hell**.
 As the following example, we can see how we consume resolved value step by step.

 ```js
 fb.loadScript()